Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * A peaceful lake that becomes sinister while using roseic toxin.
 * A massive enemy over 9 tiles, composed of combined textures.
 Maybe in the Spire.
 * A joke room where a Harmonizer insists on the purity and the Sameness of the roguelike genre.
 Mention that all roguelikes are theoretically real-time due to the player having a limited mortal lifespawn, which the Harmony is exempt from.
 Only the Harmony can play true roguelikes.
+* Sugcha statues, that cause psychic damage when broken.
+* Pressurized glamorous toxin behind breakable glass that spreads through the room.

 **Lore**